calculuswhiz/xilinx-6502/README.md

 - After this, you're pretty much ready to get started, I think.
 The `.xise` file is what you want to open with the ISE.
 The `.bit` file is the bitstream file you load through the USB port.
 See `fpgaloading.md` for more information.

 # Current state of project:
-We've written a quick demo program for the two instructions we implemented (`testMemory.v`):
+We've written a quick demo program for the two instructions we implemented (`program.list`):
 ```
 ADC #$01
 JMP $0000